Two Sentence Horror Stories: Move to The CW

 In 2018, after the shutdown of go90, Two Sentence Horror Stories found a new home, through the online streaming platform CW Seed; a spin-off of The CW television network that focused on short-form digital media.

 Following its CW Seed release, the response to the show was strong enough for The CW network to strike a deal with Stage 13 and Miao to create a new version of the show for network television.

 The production was quickly greenlit and shooting began in 2019.

 Season 1

 The first season of the network TV version of Two Sentence Horror Stories was shot in New York City in early 2019.
 The CW commissioned eight original episodes, within a half-hour format.

-In addition to Miao returning to direct two episodes, the directors hired to work upon this season consisted of Nikyatu Jusu, Tayarisha Poe, Natalia Lyudin, and directing duo Rania Attieh and Daniel Garcia.
+In addition to Miao returning to direct two episodes, the directors hired to work upon this season consisted of Nikyatu Jusu, Tayarisha Poe, Natalia Iyudin, and directing duo Rania Attieh and Daniel Garcia.

 For the season finale on September 19, 2019, The CW released an hour long episode titled ‘Trilogy’.
 This episode contained three episodes from the original, digital series version of Two Sentence Horror Stories: ‘Ma’, ‘Guilt Trip’ and ‘Singularity’.

 After its final episode aired, Two Sentence Horror Stories had its USA streaming debut on Netflix.